Post

 “Don’t reinvent the wheel”

-• While it’s useful to implement data structures like queues and stacks or sorting algorithms directly to understand the principles when studying algorithms or data structures, otherwise, it’s better to actively use standard libraries
+• While it’s useful to implement data structures like queues and stacks or sorting algorithms directly to understand the principles when studying algorithms or data structures, otherwise, it’s better to actively utilize standard libraries.

-• Standard libraries have already been used and verified countless times, and are well-optimized, making them more efficient than implementing them again yourself
+• Standard libraries have been used and verified countless times and are well-optimized, making them more efficient than implementing them again yourself.

-• Using existing libraries saves time that would be wasted implementing the same functionality unnecessarily, and makes it easier for other team members to understand your code during collaboration
+• Using existing libraries eliminates the need to waste time unnecessarily implementing code with the same functionality, and it’s easier for other team members to understand your code during collaboration.

 Using Consistent and Clear Naming Conventions